-Your work now is to find your work.
 Don’t commit prematurely to the first path you walk.
 Don’t over-invest in or over-identify with a professional area without having pressure-tested the reality of it against your initial conception of it.
 Don’t satisfice.
 Create an intentional process for your search—a quest to discover your calling—and use “low-cost probes” to try things so you can learn where there is a good fit with your strengths, passions, values, purpose, and opportunities, and where there isn’t.
 Work hard in what you do, but don’t forget to work on finding what you want to do and where you can make a difference.

 You’re probably under a lot of pressure, both from yourself and others.
 As you look at work options, consider not only external motivations such as income and status but also internal ones such as meaning, values, and fulfillment.
 You’ll spend lots of time at work, so be intentional about finding a good fit for you.
 Don’t get caught up too much in “climbing mode” (focusing so much on climbing the ladder of success, and on achievement and advancement) without also complementing that with “discover mode” (discovering who you are, what you love, and what you long to do in the world).

 Your days, weeks, and months all add up to something called your life, so make sure it’s something you’re excited about now and that you’ll be proud of when you look back.
 How will you have served others and made a difference?

-Choose work where you can drink lessons out of a fire hose—where you can learn a ton from great people and daunting challenges.
+Yes, choose work where you can learn a ton from great people and daunting challenges.
 Invest in learning, growth, and development, and lean into challenge.
 These pay big dividends that compound over time.

-Lead your life—your whole life—including your professional endeavors, your health, mind, body, spirit, relationships, education, and whatever else you choose to pursue in life.
+That includes your professional endeavors, your health, mind, body, spirit, relationships, education, and whatever else you choose to pursue in life.
 Do you think you can presume to lead others without learning to lead yourself first?

-Play the long game.
 These days it’s easy to fall into the trap of playing the short game.
 Our culture is geared toward it.
 With our devices, we’re developing the attention span of a gnat.
 We swipe and scroll.
 We get fidgety with a few seconds of down-time.
 The power of the long game is astonishing.

 It’s easy to get caught up in the day-to-day grind, with so much to capture your attention.
 Don’t forget to look up and see the larger sweep of things.
 Some day in the future, you may find yourself wondering: